kiboschool/course-programming-1/src/lessons/weekly-projects.md

 - [Week 9 and 10: **Final Project**](./final-project.md) (Due Dec 16)
 -->

-## Submission

-In order to get credit for your projects, you must:

-- push your code to Github Classroom
-- submit your work in Gradescope
-- submit your project in Woolf

-This video walks through the process of submitting your project:

-<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/b6f344e3887d46d7a63d5cafac2fc21e" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Grading

 Each of the 6 weekly projects will contribute 10 points to your final grade.